nkatzz/asal/README.md

 ECAI 2023._ ([link](https://cer.iit.demokritos.gr/publications/papers/2023/ecai2023.pdf))

 ## Installation
-You will need Python 3.11 and [Clingo ASP solver](https://potassco.org/clingo).
+You will need Python 3.11 and the [Clingo ASP solver](https://potassco.org/clingo).
 You get Python-enabled Clingo by installing the requirements file.
 The latter contains additional libraries (e.g. pytorch), mostly for neuro-symbolic training.
 The following will generate a new environment named ```asal``` with everything: